 NEW SECTION.
-SECTION 66.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 69.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows:

 Scope (IECC C101.2).
-The International Energy Conservation Code (IECC) applies to commercial buildings and their buildings sites and associated systems and equipment unless the code states otherwise.
+The International Energy Conservation Code (IECC) applies to commercial buildings and their building((s)) sites and associated systems and equipment unless the code states otherwise.
 References in this code to Group R shall include Group I-1, Condition 2 assisted living facilities licensed by Washington state under chapter 388-78A WAC and Group I-1, Condition 2 residential treatment facilities licensed by Washington state under chapter 246-337 WAC.
-Building areas that contain Group R sleeping units, regardless of the number of stories in height, are required to comply with the commercial sections of the energy code.
+Building areas that contain Group R sleeping units, regardless of the number of stories in height, are required to comply with the commercial sections of the ((energy code)) IECC.

 EXCEPTION: The provisions of this code do not apply to temporary growing structures used solely for the commercial production of horticultural plants such as ornamental plants, flowers, vegetables and fruits.
 A temporary growing structure is not considered a building for the purposes of this code.
 However, the installation of other than listed, portable mechanical equipment or listed, portable lighting fixtures is not allowed.